aaronpowers10/Otis/README.md

 # Otis

-Otis is an API for basic lexical analysis.
+Otis is a lexical analysis package.

 ## Dependencies